 Regional wastewater conveyance facilities are sometimes located in regional parks or trails to serve the unit and/or other areas.
 The Met Council works cooperatively with regional park implementing agencies to locate facilities when needed.
-In situations where the Met Council establishes a new wastewater utility or needs to repair existing infrastructure in the regional park or trail, they will work to restore the park or trail to a similar or better condition than they found it.
-Collaborative opportunities between the Council and regional park implementing agencies to educate visitors about the importance and benefits of the Regional Wastewater System are encouraged.
+In situations where the Met Council constructs new wastewater infrastructure or needs to repair existing infrastructure in the regional park or trail, they will work to restore the park or trail to a similar or better condition than they found it.
+Collaborative opportunities between the Met Council and regional park implementing agencies to educate visitors about the importance and benefits of the Regional Wastewater System are encouraged.

-To provide sanitary sewer services to Regional Parks and Trails System facilities and/or to implement the regional wastewater system plan, the Met Council will work cooperatively with regional park implementing agencies to locate regional wastewater conveyance facilities on Regional Parks and Trails System lands in a manner that minimizes the impact on existing and planned park system facilities and natural systems.
+To provide sanitary sewer services to Regional Parks and Trails System facilities and/or to implement the regional wastewater system plan, the Met Council will work cooperatively with regional park implementing agencies to locate regional wastewater conveyance facilities on system lands in a manner that minimizes the impact on existing and planned park system facilities and natural systems.

 If the Met Council maintains regional wastewater infrastructure on existing Regional Parks and Trails System land without an easement, the Met Council shall have the option to negotiate the terms of an easement.
-For new Regional Parks and Trails System facilities, the Met Council reserves the option to include an easement for future regional wastewater infrastructure as a condition of a Met Council grant used to acquire land, provided that the conveyance is consistent with the Met Council-approved long-range plan.
+For new system facilities, the Met Council reserves the option to include an easement for future regional wastewater infrastructure as a condition of a Met Council grant used to acquire land, provided that the conveyance is consistent with the Met Council-approved long-range plan.